osman144/js-notes/9-linked-list/2-doubly-linked-list.md

 # Doubly Linked List
 Collection of nodes each node containing a value and pointer to the **next** and the **previous** node.
 Compared to Singly Linked Lists, double linked lists use more memory which equals more flexibility.

+- Browser history is organized using doubly linked list type of data structure.
+- Better than Singly Linked Lists for finding nodes and can be done in half the time.
+- However, they do take up more memory considering the extra pointer.

 > If a parameter is not passed to a function, that parameter gets the value of undefined.
 >https://www.freecodecamp.org/news/copying-stuff-in-javascript-how-to-differentiate-between-deep-and-shallow-copies-b6d8c1ef09cd/